netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-cic-openshift.md

 ## Restrictions

 [Automatic static route configuration](../network/staticrouting.md) of the associated Ingress device using `feature-node-watch` argument is not supported.
+Instead, you can use the [Citrix node controller](https://github.com/citrix/citrix-k8s-node-controller), based on your requirement.